-We run Demonstration Programs and a Fellowship Program in cities across the country.
+We run Demonstration Programs and our Fellowship Program in cities across the country.

 What We Have Achieved

-100% of Work First Foundation programs are pay for performance, meaning we only get paid when a person gets and keeps a job
+100% of Work First programs are pay-for-performance, meaning we only get paid when a person gets and keeps a job

 Placed nearly 700 formerly incarcerated individuals into jobs

 Provided employment support services to 1200 SNAP recipients in Washington, D.C.